dontshoot11/AstroXSveltePagesGenerator/README.md

 </div>
 ```

 Note: You can only create the dictionary in an Astro component since it relies on the `Astro.url ` object to determine the locale.
-To use the dictionary in other components, pass it as a prop.
+Pass astro.url as a prop into svelte components and then use it as usual to extract the language prefix and retrieve the corresponding translation object.

 ## Utility Functions